MaximeLeMagicien/mzdata2mat/README.md

 Welcome ! `mzdata2mat` is a Python package which converts mzData.xml files (version 1.05) into mat files which matlab can load and use.

 ## Documentation
-The complete documentation is available at mzdata2mat.readthedocs.io.
+The complete documentation is available [here](https://mzdata2mat.readthedocs.io/).
 All classes are explained and methods.

 ## Changelog
 The current version of mzdata2mat is the following : `0.1.0`

-You can see the complete changelog [here](./CHANGELOG.md)
+You can see the complete changelog [here](Changelog.md)

 ## Compatible hardware
 At this time, the following OSes have been tested :